Louisjreeves/SetupWacInstall/Install and troubleshoot.md

           *(2) DEllUpdates - Folder where all the OMIMSWAC files will be located \\Servername\Folder *(3) DSU - Dell Server Update EXE- Place in this folder - \\Servername\DEllUpdatesDSU\
              *(i) Download DSU from  https://dl.dell.com/omimswac/
-             *(ii) path will go to OMIMSWAC \\Servername\DEllUpdates\DSU\Systems-Management_Application_5C2CW_WN64_1.9.2.0_A00.EXE
+             *(ii) path will later be used by OMIMSWAC  \\Servername\DEllUpdates\DSU\Systems-Management_Application_5C2CW_WN64_1.9.2.0_A00.EXE
           *(4) IC Inventory COllector. place in the path created -  \\Servername\DEllUpdates\IC\
              *(i) Download from  Download https://dl.dell.com/omimswac/
-             *(ii) path will go to OMIMSWAC  - \\Servername\DEllUpdates\IC\invcol_8YPK7_WIN64_21_12_200_1196_A00.exe *c.
-Open Repository manager (DRM)
+             *(ii) path will later be used by OMIMSWAC  - \\Servername\DEllUpdates\IC\invcol_8YPK7_WIN64_21_12_200_1196_A00.exe
        *c.
+Deploy Repository manager (DRM)
+           *(1) Deploy Dell Repository manager to this share machine.
+           *(2) Create a repository for the Cluster server Model number . use these shares for the repository location.
+           *(3) EXPORT EXPORT EXPORT the repository to this share into an updates folder. this locaton will have 4 total sub folders
+           *(4) DO NOT download the repostiory it does not work wth OMIMSWAC (catalog created on export) *(i) path will later be used by OMIMSWAC- Export  to \\Servername\DEllUpdates\updates\hcios21h2_1.00_Catalog.xml

-Add Paths to OMIMSWAC for Upates to work *(1) Add IC DSU and Updates catalog location paths to the two locations showing in the screen shot below *d.
-Backup
+      *d Add Paths to OMIMSWAC for Upates to work
+         *(1) Add IC DSU and Updates catalog location paths to the two locations showing in the SCREEN SHOT BELOW *(i) The Settings ICON will have the IC and DSU File paths- required to be entered.
+            *(ii) Once YOu choose the UPDATE tab, choose manual and DRM radio button for the catalog path (updates path) *e Backup - this folder will be used for log collection to a central location (Option #8)

  ![Image](https://github.com/Louisjreeves/SetupWacInstall/blob/main/OMIMSWAC.jpg?raw=true)

-      *   *(1) Deploy Dell Repository manager to this machine.
-      *   *(2) Create a repository for the Cluster server Model. use this share for the repository location.
-      *   *(3) Export the repository to this share into an updates folder. this locaton will have 4 total sub folders

-2. Add Paths to OMIMSWAC
-     * a.
-IC, and DSU path for files in share for step 1b -above. see the setting icon in the screen shot below.
-     * b.
-DRM settings have just the  Updates share path (with catalog xml) see DRM setting in screen shot below.
+  This completes your Deployment.
+Enjoy you years of Updates and Patching to work !!!

 Additional Tools Available

 Troubleshooting

-1. (8) collect logs- run on one cluster node
-2. (6) test redfish
-3. (4) Several Tests
-4. (2) Repair usb
-5. (3) repair ISM
-6. (1) cleanup for wac only
-7. (0) Re-apply pre-requisites
-8. (9) constrained delegation- optional to overcome complex secure environment
+* Option 8 - Use this to collect logs to send to support
+* Option 9  Constrained Delegation adds trust for the nodes and the WAC server for each other - only for Kerberos.
+This may be required or desirable.
+* Option 6 - Redfish test setup
+     *(a) Use this if the product is not working.
+This will let you know the redfish is not working *(b) If this is the case.
+Use option 5.
+Do this on a per Node basis.
+This will clear the USB NIC for reuse.
+No changes required.
+* Option 5 - Clears the USB NIC so OMIMSWAC will recreate the needed Network Components to function- this is automated by OMIMSWAC.
+* Option 7 - Will recreate the CAU role, but the assumption is the CVO is already created and works.
+DO step 5A first.

+Additional Troubleshooting if Updates Fail

-9. Test-cluster or cluster validation
+1. Test-cluster or cluster validation
-10. Restart every drac
+2. Restart every drac
-11. Restart every cluster node
+3. Restart every cluster node

 Redeploy

 1. Remove OMIMSWAC
 2. Remove WAC
-3. Run setup wac install tool 1-9
-4. Reinstall WAC and install OMIMSWAC (option 5 in setup tool)
+3. Run SetupWacInstall Option 7 To recreate the CAU with original working CVO name
+4. Run SetupWacInstall Options 0,1,2,3
+   *(a) Correct any issues found from option 3
+   *(b) Run option 3 from each node. correct each node and any issues
+5. Run Option 4 from the WAC server.
+This will deploy fresh install.
-5. Insall new versions of cluster extension and other related extensions
+6. Insall new versions of cluster extension and other related extensions
-6. Discover cluster
+7. Discover cluster with OMIMSWAC

 log collection